An EPIC ~2 Week Romania Road Trip Itinerary: The Best Of Romania

 Because of its location, Timisoara is one of the places in Romania that is not often visited by tourists.
 However, that will change in 2021, when Timisoara earns the title of the European Capital of Culture.

-As the third-largest city in Romania, Timisoara has its own small-town lively vibe.
+As the fourth-largest city in Romania, Timisoara has its own small-town lively vibe.
 The interesting history and the charming architecture of Timisoara make it an exciting place to visit for any type of traveler.

 Timisoara is located in Western Romania, and it is a 3-hour drive from Sibiu and Cluj-Napoca.